poult-lab/daily-word/english_words_ learning.md

 [verb] {~ sth (in/from/out of sth)} Resistance-based ab training, a well-balanced diet, and patience are the three key factors to nail if you want to sculpt a six-pack.

 "to make figures or objects by carving or shaping wood, stone, clay , metal, etc."

+05.resistance /rɪˈzɪstəns/

+[n] ...materials that lose all their electrical resistance.

+"the opposition of a piece of electrical equipment, etc. to the flow of a direct current"

+06.resistible /rɪˈzɪstəbl/

+[adj] "that can be resisted"

+07.irresistible /ˌɪrɪˈzɪstəbl/

+[adj] how to make good habits irresistible and bad habits impossible.

+"so strong that it cannot be stopped or resisted"

+08.reversible /rɪˈvɜːrsəbl/

+[adj] {of clothes, materials} a reversible jacket.

+"that can be turned inside out and worn or used with either side showing"

+[adj] {(of a process, an action or a disease 步骤、行动或疾病)}

+reversible kidney failure.

+"that can be changed so that sth returns to its original state or situation"